ramblingsofadev/docs/routing.md

 <h2 id="basics">Basics</h2>

 Routing is the process of mapping HTTP requests to actions.
-You can check out what makes Aphiria's routing library different [here](framework-comparisons.md#aphiria-routing).
+You can check out what makes Aphiria's routing library different [here](framework-comparisons.md#aphiria-routing) as well as the [server configuration](installation.md#server-config) necessary to use it.

 Let's look at a fully-functional example (or view its [attribute-based alternative](#route-attributes-example)):